Bullfrog Films is the oldest and largest publisher of videos and films

 familiar with the films and their contents.
 Their specialties are:

 is a writer.
-His responsibilities include graphics and outreach.
+His other responsibilities include graphics, film festivals, and social media.

 is Accounting Manager.
 In addition to accounts payable and receivable,